PeshekDotDev/authentik/website/docs/add-secure-apps/providers/saml/IDP-initiated-single-logout.md

 ### Logout stage configuration

 The front-channel logout behavior is controlled by the [User Logout stage](../../flows-stages/stages/user_logout.md) in your logout flow.
 By default, authentik uses iframes for efficient parallel logout.
-To switch to the legacy sequential redirect method:
+Follow these steps to switch to the legacy sequential redirect method:

 1. Navigate to **Flows & Stages** > **Stages**.
 2. Edit your **User Logout** stage.